-The Institute shall continue to provide tuition for children of faculty members enrolled in undergraduate curricula at accredited institutions of higher learning in an amount not exceeding its own tuition costs or those of the institution chosen by the student to \$4,500 per semester, whichever is the lesser amount.
+The Institute shall continue to provide tuition for children of faculty members enrolled in undergraduate curricula at accredited institutions of higher learning in an amount not exceeding its own tuition costs or those of the institution chosen by the student whichever is the lesser amount.

-(c) Included in the above plans are children of deceased members of the Faculty who died in active service in tenure status who had completed at least ten years in the Institute's employment prior to their death, and the children of retired and totally disabled members of the Faculty who were born prior to retirement or disability.
+(c) Included in the above plans are children of deceased members of the Faculty who died in active service in tenure status or who had completed at least ten years in the Institute's employment prior to their death, and the children of retired and totally disabled members of the Faculty who were born prior to retirement or disabiltty.

-25.5 Fringe Benefits for Part-Time Faculty
+24.4 Fringe Benefits for Part-Time Faculty